HegrJan/BlindGD77/docs/readme.txt

 	SK1 repeats current prompt and phrase if any.
 	Left/Right and usual editing keys edit the phrase for the currently selected prompt.
 	Green saves the updated phrase associated with the prompt and exits Review Mode.
 	SK1+Green invokes   Edit mode on the currently selected custom prompt (exiting review mode).
 From Edit mode you can autotrim, move the start or end manually or obtain the prompt length (prior functionality).
+If the current prompt is empty, the current record buffer is used instead.
 	Red cancels review mode and discards any editing of the phrase.
 	Other standard custom prompt mode keystrokes will still work in this mode.
 19.2.
 The GD77S version now also spells a custom prompt's  associated phrase if any in its "Prompt All" mode.